Figures

 This level of performance is achieved with drastically lower model complexity: the global-epistasis model has 20 × 9 + 1 parameters per allele, significantly less than the number of parameters required to account for all the pairwise interaction terms between each positions [17, 19].
 In comparison, the network model employs > 900 parameters [21].

-Factoring in the difference in model complexity by a Bayesian Information Criterion (Materials and Methods), the global-epistasis model strongly outperforms NetMHC 4.0 (Fig 4B).
+Factoring in the difference in model complexity by a Bayesian Information Criterion (Material and methods), the global-epistasis model strongly outperforms NetMHC 4.0 (Fig 4B).
 Hence, for the smooth energy landscapes of MHC-I alleles, neural network models are an overkill: they apply a complex multi-level learning procedure to an inference problem that can be solved by simple regression.
 In contrast, neural network models are an appropriate tool for the intrinsically more complex idiosyncratic energy landscapes of MHC-II.
 For HLA-DRB1*01:01, low-complexity models of the form (3) fail to map the energy variation (within-dataset MSE = 5.7), similar to the linear model shown in Fig 1C (cross-validated MSE = 5.9), while NetMHCII-2.3 still provides a faithful representation of the data (within-dataset MSE = 1.6).

 Mutational effect spectra in epistatic landscapes